Gusanidas/leela-interp/README.md

 # Probing

 I repeat the paper probing experiments, but with other movements of the move tree.
+This probes are trained only with a some of the available puzzles.
 The probe with the main path 3rd move:

 ![third_move](./plots/third_move_prediction.png)